rust-lang/book/second-edition/src/ch03-01-variables-and-mutability.md

 computed at runtime.

 Here’s an example of a constant declaration where the constant’s name is `MAX_POINTS` and its value is set to 100,000.
-(Rust’s constant naming convention is to use all uppercase with underscores between words):
+(Rust’s naming convention for constants is to use all uppercase with underscores between words):

 ```rust
 const MAX_POINTS: u32 = 100_000;